 Marcia Perry, B.S., Instructor, provides literacy instruction, academic support and coaching to a diverse group of students who benefit from her 30+ years of teaching experience.
 In her former role as Academic Director at Mansfield Hall in Burlington, Marcia taught college students with executive function and social learning challenges whose academic success hinged on her ability to oversee their personal learning plans and implement appropriate interventions while fostering the students’ independence.

 Prior to joining the Stern Center in 2016, Marcia was a highly respected faculty member at U-32 High School, Dwight-Englewood School in Englewood New Jersey, Pine Ridge School, Vergennes Union High School, Lake Champlain Waldorf School and Rice Memorial High School.
 Marcia acquired expertise in teaching students with a wide range of learning differences during her ten years at Pine Ridge School, a residential high school for students with learning differences in Williston, Vermont, that closed in 2009.
 While at Pine Ridge, Marcia received a national award in teaching excellence.

 Marcia has completed extensive professional trainings on a wide range of topics, including the structure of the English language, language processing, brain-behavior relationships, Attention Deficit Disorder, nonverbal learning disorders, and dyslexia.
-She has completed training at the Sunbridge Institute’s Waldorf teacher education program in Chestnut Ridge, New York, and has pursued coursework in Communication Sciences and Disorders at the University of Vermont.
+She has completed training at Sunbridge College’s Teacher Training program in Spring Valley, New York, and has completed coursework in Communication Sciences and Disorders at the University of Vermont.